 Arnold Student Union

-The Arnold Student Union Building, which opened in 1967, is named for Miss Mozella and Miss Marian Arnold, who taught English at Temple College for many years.
+The Arnold Student Union Building, which opened in 1968, is named for Miss Mozella and Miss Marian Arnold, who taught English at Temple College for many years.
+Mozella Arnold was the first Temple College professor to receive the prestigious Piper Professor Award.

-Temple College’s main campus includes nine buildings named for some of the people who have made the college what it is today.
+The Temple College campus in Temple includes 10 buildings named for some of the people who played a key role in the development of Temple College.

 The Administration Building is named for Dr. Marc Nigliazzo, who served as president of Temple College from 1995-2008.